To My Fellow Builders,

 When we see the cranes populating our city skylines, it reminds us that we rarely go a day without occupying spaces that construction professionals built with their bare hands.
 Today construction accounts for 10% of Gross Domestic Product (GDP), and by 2030 it’ll be closer to 14.7% of global GDP.
 Construction is the infrastructure of our world, but the industry won’t be able to deliver the housing, road improvements, new facilities, and utility upgrades needed unless we are able to become more productive.
 PlanGrid exists to solve this problem.
 We are committed to developing powerful new capabilities to boost productivity and profitability, and enhance the quality of buildings and workers lives.
 If we can improve our customers’ efficiency by just 1%, we could increase the global GDP.

 It is a privilege to build innovative tools for the hardest working people in the world.
 If we can continue to save each builder a few minutes, we’re saving humanity hours, and then decades, of increased construction labor productivity.
 I believe the industry’s future is now, but it will take all of us working together to break new ground and close the global productivity gap.

 How many hours a week have you saved with PlanGrid?

 Does PlanGrid speed up your response times for your team?

 Customers report $15,000 labor savings per employee.
 In short, PlanGrid pays for itself.

-You could save up to $2,000 per week, per team member, in labor savings alone.
+You could save up to $0 per week in labor savings alone.
 Teams using PlanGrid report additional savings due to avoided rework and the reduction or elimination of printing fees.